Tuesday, October 20, 2009

 Cisco Pix Firewall - Standard Health Check

-- untuk cek yg mana primary atau secondary yg tengah active atau standby
+sh fail- untuk cek yg mana primary atau secondary yg tengah active atau standby

 - bila tarikh last failover